lokeshBI/Machine-Learning-Codes/README.md

-# MachineLearning
-Machine Learning is not a MAGIC but MATH.
+# Machine Learning
-I realized the quote after completing Machine Learning.
+#### Machine Learning is not a MAGIC but MATH.I realized the quote after completing Machine Learning
-Here you can find MACHINE LEARNING models (as projects) which include both SUPERVISED & UNSUPERVISED learning.
+##### Here you can find MACHINE LEARNING models (as projects) which include both SUPERVISED & UNSUPERVISED learning as well as complete ML course